 Don’t wait too long to establish your back-to-school routine.
-For example, the longer you wait to get your children into the habit of going to bed at a set bedtime, the harder the time your children will have getting up for school in the morning.
-Help your kids get into the routine of going to bed earlier by having them choose their clothes and packing their book bags the night before, as well as installing a tried and true bedtime ritual.
+The longer you wait to get your children into the habit of going to bed at a set bedtime, for example, the harder it will be for your children to get up for school in the morning.

 A Good Day Starts with a Good Night’s Sleep